Kchanghun/airbnb-clone/README.md

 2021-07-18  make admin for photos & learn how to intercept imformation from admin pannel 2021-07-19  Zzz
-2021-07-20  add management folder & make fake users and rooms
+2021-07-20  add management folder & make fake users and rooms 2021-07-21  done making all seed & learn how to start making html and how to use views